fluffy/moq-files/draft-jennings-moq-files.md

 # Introduction

 This specification defines a way of serializing the MoQ Objects defined in {{MOQT}} into files.
+The payload data and the meta data are separated into separate files to allow reuse of existing files with the payload data.

 # JSON Meta Object

-The .moq files consist of an array of one more JSON objects.
+The .moq files consist of an array of one or more JSON objects.
 Each JSON object contains information about the MoQ object as well as pointers to the where the original data can be found.

-The follow fields are defined for JSON object.
+The follow fields are defined for JSON object:

-* namesSpace: Array of stings that have Base64 encoded of data in each segment of MoQT namesSpace
+* namesSpace: Array of strings that have a Base64 encoded version of the data in each segment of MoQT namesSpace

-* trackName: string with Base64 encoded version of MoQT trackName
+* trackName: string with Base64 encoded version of the MoQT trackName

-* objectID: integer corresponding to MoQT objectID
+* objectID: integer corresponding to the MoQT objectID

-* groupID: integer corresponding to MoQT groupID
+* groupID: integer corresponding to the MoQT groupID

-* subGroup: integer corresponding to MoQT subGroup
+* subGroup: integer corresponding to the MoQT subGroup

-* publisherPriority: integer corresponding to MoQT publisherPriority
+* publisherPriority: integer corresponding to the MoQT publisherPriority

-* maxCacheDuration: integer corresponding to MoQT maxCacheDuration
+* maxCacheDuration: integer corresponding to the MoQT maxCacheDuration

-* publisherDeliveryTimeout: integer corresponding to MoQT publisherDeliveryTimeout
+* publisherDeliveryTimeout: integer corresponding to the MoQT publisherDeliveryTimeout

-* receiveTime: time data was created or original received by relay in milliseconds since unix epoch
+* receiveTime: time data was created or time original was received received by the relay.
+This is in milliseconds since unix epoch.

-* dataFile: string with relative path name to file that stores the object data
+* dataFile: string with relative path name to the file that stores the MoQT Object Payload data

 * dataOffset: number of bytes into file where objects starts ( 0 is first byte of file )

 * dataLength: number of bytes of data in the object